 During his fifteen-year career, Mike has litigated numerous complex catastrophic property damage claims arising from hurricanes and tropical storms, such as Katrina, Rita, Gustav, Ike, and Harvey.
 Mike has personally handled or overseen hundreds of commercial property damage claims, as well as defended insurers in class action litigation stemming from Hurricane Katrina.
 Mike has also provided coverage analysis for catastrophe claims across the country, such as Hurricane Sandy which impacted the New York/New Jersey metro area, as well as tornado claims in Arkansas, Louisiana, Georgia, and Florida.

+Among other acknowledgments, Mike has been recognized by New Orleans Top Lawyers, Best Lawyers in America, Super Lawyers, and America’s Top 100 Top Stakes Litigators.
 Mike’s primary goal is to help his clients avoid costly litigation or arbitration.
 With his understanding of the complexities of construction, insurance, and commercial issues, he strives to provide practical advice and top-notch legal representation to his clients.

 RECENT PUBLICATIONS & PRESENTATIONS